prettyintechisthenewcool/JBOTW-260project-1/README.md

 Table preview: Renders all contacts in a clean, scrollable table.

-Customization
+CUSTOMAZATION

 Update colors in <style>:
 .accent { color: #a8c256; }
 .accent-bg { background-color: #cde3a3; }
 .btn-primary { background-color: #a8c256; color: white; }

-Replace static PDFs and images in /static with your own content.
+Replace static PDFs and images in /static to static file folder files.

-Modify education, experience, awards, and publications sections directly in HTML.
+Modifable education, experience, awards, and publications sections directly in HTML.

-Adjust table headers or form fields in JavaScript if needed.
+Adjustable table headers or form fields in JavaScript if needed.

-Deployment
+DEPLOYMENT

 Can be hosted on GitHub Pages, Netlify, Vercel, or any static hosting platform.